39TAP/Tap_PDMMP/README.md

 ![image](https://user-images.githubusercontent.com/101374892/181129034-8b3a6892-b380-48dd-94b9-82a798728be4.png)

+## NOTICE

+This project will be replaced by TapPDFT+ soon!
+Tap_PDMMP is very buggy and keys are hardcoded into the client.

 ### What is this?

 This is the "owotrack for the Project Diva community".
 It allows you to use your mobile devices as controllers!